NGM-00/Ex_Rec/README.md

 ## First What's A Recommendation System !!
 One of the most used machine learning algorithms is recommendation systems.
 A recommender (or recommendation) system (or engine) is a filtering system which aim is to predict a rating or preference a user would give to an item, eg. a film, a product, a song, etc.

+Spotify use different types of Recommendation Systems which are:
+- Collaborative Filtering Algorithm (Based on users interactions of different track)
+- Content Based Filtering (Based on users demographics and tracks attributes)
+- Natural Language Processing (Based on analyzing tracks lyrics)